Why Global Teams are the Answer to the Tech Talent Shortage

 As supply chain disruptions, the rise of e-commerce, and climate change continue to dominate headlines, companies have been embracing digitalization to stay agile, relevant, and operate sustainably.
 That approach is expected to be at the core of current business models, with analysts predicting that direct investments in digital transformation initiatives will continue to see strong growth and form 55% of all investments in information and communications technology by the end of 2024.

 Unsurprisingly, although the business focus across industries differs, the tech skill sets they require to fulfil their business goals are generally similar across the board.
-These include product engineering, mobile engineering, artificial intelligence (AI) and machine learning – skills that are largely in demand because they touch upon multiple aspects of building a successful business in the digital era.
+These include product engineering, mobile engineering, artificial intelligence (AI) and machine learning – skills that are largely in demand because they touch upon different aspects of building a successful business in the digital era.

 With companies across most industries fast-tracking and enhancing their digital transformation plans, demand for cutting-edge digital skills is growing, putting more pressure on the tight tech talent market.
 In the U.S. alone, the talent shortage has reached new highs – 69% of 2,000 U.S. employers surveyed say they are facing hiring challenges and tech skills are now the second most difficult to find.
-A recent Gartner report indicates that a lack of tech talent is the main barrier to companies’ digital transformation initiatives, highlighting the urgent need to fill this gap.
+A Gartner report indicates that a lack of tech talent is the main barrier to companies’ digital transformation initiatives, highlighting the urgent need to fill this gap.

 Finding the Talent

 However, a talent-first approach to building a new entity in an unfamiliar geography is not without its challenges.
 Setting up a branch office or subsidiary is often complex, time-consuming and requires an in-depth understanding of the local talent market and labor laws.